-name The name of the index as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A Boolean.
+name The name of the index as a string, symbol or SQL expression.

 Tests for the existence of an SQL index called name in database which defaults to default-database. owner is NIL by default which means that only indexes owned by users are examined.
 If owner is a string denoting a user name, only indexes owned by owner are examined.
-If owner is :all then all indexes are examined.
+If owner is all then all indexes are examined.